 The admission to Dambri is most expensive, costs 50,000VND per ticket.

 Dasara is a really humble waterfall compared to Dambri in both scenery and tourism facility.
 But the gentle, quiet and serene beauty of Dasara makes it a wonderful break when you find Dambri too crowded and touristy.
 The fall lies inside the Dambri resort, only 500m away from the famous fall.
 Dasara has 7 levels in total but only 3 can be seen from afar and you have to take the trip through the forest to see the whole fall.
-This is a great challenge for travelers who love trekking.
+This is a great challenge for travellers who love trekking.

 To reach the fall, you can use the mountain coaster service with the track length of 1650 meters and take you only 10-15 minutes.
 The coaster will bring you through the pine forests and mountain streams before stopping at the lowest level of Dasara.
 The fall is 60m high with many levels providing a medium volume of water.
 Coming to Dasara, you will surely enjoy the beautiful scenery and quiet atmosphere of nature here.